-For special occasions, a starter is a fantastic way to treat your guests – and yourself – to an extra dish, one which gets their appetite going for the evening ahead.
-So, to start you off in planning your evening, here’s a few tips!
+For special occasions, a starter is a fantastic way to treat your guests — and yourself — to an extra dish, one which gets the appetite going for the evening ahead.
+So, to start you off in planning your evening, here are a few tips!

 Tips for making starters:

 - If you’re feeling the pressure of cooking on a particular occasion — like Christmas dinner — choose something that can be prepared a day or two ahead of time, such as cauliflower soup or garlic mushrooms.